antonsyrovets/text-to-morse-code/README.md

 ## License

-This pjocet is licensed under the MIT License.
+This project is licensed under the MIT License.
 See `LICENSE` file for details.